Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 When you enter your initials on an Android device it does not limit the number of characters you can enter to only 3.
 However it still only uses the first 3 you enter when saving your score.
 I have not yet found a solution to this problem.

+6. **Landscape Orientation - on smaller mobile devices**
+While the game does play in this mode on smaller mobile devices, there are elements of the game which simply don't have enough space to display i.e. when the virtual keyboard pops up to enter your initials on the scoreboard.